nozomiishii/dotfiles/README.md

 ## Installation 📦

 **1: Sign in your iCloud and App Store. (to get apps using mas command)**
-If you want to use a non-private account, Install XCode from Appstore.
+If you want to use a non-private account, Install XCode from App Store.

 **2:Open terminal and install xcode-select**